Sandra Hernández

-Sandra Hernández Rodríguez (born 25 May 1997) is a Spanish professional footballer who currently plays as a midfielder for Granadilla in the Spanish 1st Division.
+Sandra Hernández Rodríguez (born 25 May 1997) is a Spanish professional footballer who plays as a midfielder.

 Club career

 Barcelona

 As a youngster Hernández played futsal with both boys and girls before joining Sant Gabriel at the age of fifteen.
 Two years later she joined Barcelona's famed La Masia academy.
 She later debuted in the 2013–14 season and represented the club in the UEFA Women's Champions League.
 Hernández later went on to claim winners' medals in the Primera División, Supercopa de Catalunya and Copa de la Reina before joining Valencia in 2017.